i-dot-ai/ai-gov-uk-website/README.md

 ## Search

 Search is powered by [Pagefind](https://pagefind.app/).
-To re-index the site when running locally, run `npm run index`.
+To re-index the site when running locally, first ensure you've done a website build, and then run `npm run index`.